Your First Weeks

 • One small suitcase or gym bag

-• Two neutral shade bras with at least one sports bra
+• Three neutral shade bras, including at least two sports bras

 • Hair elastics that match your hair color

-• Disposable/safety razor with blades and shaving cream (optional for women)
+• A disposable or safety razor with blades and shaving cream (optional for women)

 • Toothbrush with case, toothpaste, and dental floss